ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Software Name Claim

-This is a simple free-form text claim for the name of the software.
+This is a free-form text claim for the name of the software for the entity or submodule.
-A CoSWID manifest or other type of manifest can be used instead if this is too simple.
+A CoSWID manifest or other type of manifest can be used instead if this claim is to limited to correctly characterize the SW for the entity or submodule.

 ~~~~CDDL
 {::include nc-cddl/software-name.cddl}